-&lt;sup>245 Pregnancy, in and of itself, is not considered a medical condition.
+245 Pregnancy, in and of itself, is not considered a medical condition.
 See 12.3.3 Remote Homebound Instruction-Regular Education Students for information on remote PRS compensatory education home instruction.

-If the documented temporary medical condition persists longer than 20 instructional days over the entirety of the school year or a 504 committee determines that remote instruction is needed for more that 20 days, a waiver request must be submitted for an extension of remote conferencing beyond the allowable cumulative 20 instructional day period.
+If the documented temporary medical condition persists longer than 20 instructional days over the entirety of the school year or a 504 committee determines that remote instruction is needed for more than 20 days, a waiver request must be submitted for an extension of remote conferencing beyond the allowable cumulative 20 instructional day period.
 The waiver request must include an explanation of the circumstances.
 (For example, a child was in close contact with COVID-19 more than twice over the course of the year, and the family opted to follow the stay-at-home recommendations each time).

 Waivers will be granted on a case-by-case basis.
 A waiver will not be granted if the student is unable to attend school for a reason other than a medical condition, such as confinement at home for disciplinary reasons.
+Supporting documentation submitted with the waiver must also be submitted for each student on a case-by-case basis but must not contain identifiable information.
+This documentation must be retained by the LEA locally for audit purposes.